The ALPINE-CRISTAL-JWST Survey: The Fast Metal Enrichment of Massive Galaxies at z~5: Discussion

 We further tested this scenario by directly using a stochastic SFH in our analytical model described in Section~\ref{sec:discussionanalytical}.
 Note that at this point, the model does not assume an equilibrium state anymore (contrary to the common ``gas regulator'' or ``bathtub'' model), but we directly compute the metal enrichment for an arbitrarily changing SFH.
 We adopt a stochastic (bursty) SFH as described in \citet{faisst24} and based on the mathematical prescription by \citet{caplar19}.
 Specifically, we use the \texttt{DELightcurveSimulation} Python package\footnote{\url{https://github.com/samconnolly/DELightcurveSimulation}} \citep{connolly16}, which is based on the \citet{emmanoulopoulos13} light-curve simulation algorithm.
 We assume a generalized power spectrum density \citep[PSD, with a slope $\alpha_{\rm PSD}=2$;][]{faisst24}.
 The stochastic SFH is parameterized by a burstiness amplitude ($\sigma_{\rm MS}$; {\it i.e.} the amplitude distance from the main-sequence in dex) and a correlation time ($\tau_{\rm break}$; {\it i.e.} roughly the $\Delta t$ between amplitude peaks).
 We simulated SFHs with $\sigma_{\rm MS}=0.1$, $0.3$, and $0.6\,{\rm dex}$ and $\tau_{\rm break}=5$, $50$, and $200\,{\rm Myrs}$.
 The latter is expected from simulations such as SPHINX$^{20}$ \citep{rosdahl18,rosdahl22,katz22,faisst24}.

-The resulting scatter of the FMR together with the observed scatter ($\hat{\sigma}_{\rm FMR}$) are shown in Figure~\ref{fig:fmrscatter}, together with other analytical models discussed in Section~\ref{sec:discussioncosmological}.
+The resulting scatter of the FMR from this model as well as other analytical models (see Section~\ref{sec:discussioncosmological}) is compared to the observed scatter ($\hat{\sigma}_{\rm FMR}$) in Figure~\ref{fig:fmrscatter}.
 An increased burstiness amplitude increases the FMR scatter, but we do not find a significant dependency on $\tau_{\rm break}$ except for the largest $\sigma_{\rm MS}$, where a shorter correlation time causes larger scatter.
 The scatter is largest at low stellar masses (corresponding to early times in a galaxy's evolution and low $\mu$) and decreases towards higher stellar masses.
 Furthermore, increased burstiness causes a {\it negative} (downward) scatter on the FMR similar to observational findings.
-These trends are caused when the metal abundance at later times saturates (as a matter of being a cumulative property similar to stellar mass), hence small scale variations in the metal production are less impactful at later times.
-We note that in our simple model the burstiness does not {\it per se} depend on stellar mass \citep[more massive galaxies are expected to be less bursty, e.g.][]{weisz12,emami19}, hence the reduction of the scatter is purely due to the galaxy becoming more metal enriched over time.
+The increased (downward) scatter could be explained as follows: as the galaxies are young and pristine, small variations in metal abundances (caused by star formation burstiness and almost instantaneous SNe dust production) can be observed causing the observed scatter.
+Further infall of pristine gas may lower the gas-phase metal abundance temporarily.
+As the galaxies evolve, they become more metal enriched, producing metals more steadily (e.g., through older AGB stars).
+Local fluctuations in metal enrichment due to SNe metal production will be below the sensitivity limit of current observations, thus the overall observed scatter is reduced.
+We note that in our simple model the burstiness is constant with stellar mass \citep[in reality, more massive galaxies are expected to be less bursty, e.g.][]{weisz12,emami19}.
+The reduction of the observed scatter can therefore be explained purely due to the metal build-up (decreasing the contrast with respect to small metal abundance fluctuations) and the importance of more smooth metal production mechanisms (AGB metal production vs. SNe metal production).
 We find that a burstiness amplitude of $\sigma_{\rm MS} = 0.6\,{\rm dex}$ can reproduce the observed scatter (deconvolved by measurement errors) well at high redshifts.
 However, a lower amplitude ($\ll0.3\,{\rm dex}$) would be sufficient to explain the FMR scatter of low redshift galaxies.
 Our findings are consistent with a study by \citet{pallottini25}, which shows, using a similar model, that the scatter of the MZR significantly depends on the burstiness of star formation.
+Furthermore, studies at low redshifts suggest extremely metal poor galaxies to be dispersion dominated and gas rich, suggesting they are dominated by bursts and gas inflow \citep[e.g.,][]{isobe23}.